What is an apprenticeship?

 I’m already in a job, can I undertake an apprenticeship?

-If you are an existing employee looking to start an apprenticeship then the criteria will depend on what your current role is and matching it with the most appropriate development programme.
-For all programmes we must demonstrate that the learner has gaps in their knowledge and skill before we can enrol them onto an apprenticeship.
-Funds cannot be used to pay for training for knowledge, skills and behaviours already attained by the apprentice.
+If you are an existing employee looking to start an apprenticeship, then the criteria will depend on what your current role is and matching it with the most appropriate apprenticeship standard.
+For all programmes, we must demonstrate that the learner has gaps in their knowledge and skills before we can enrol them onto an apprenticeship.

 If I’m already in a job and start an apprenticeship, do I get paid less?

-Existing employees starting an apprenticeship will continue to be paid their normal salary.
+No, existing employees starting an apprenticeship should continue to be paid their normal salary.